numtide/.github/CONTRIBUTING.md

-Thanks for your interest in our projects.
-We follow an accepting team spirit, therefore we try to keep things simple and low friction.
+Thanks for your interest in our projects, and especially for considering becoming a contributor.

-If you're looking to contribute, please make yourself aware of our contributing principles.
-Here are some high-level hints that describe how we work:
+We try to keep things simple and low friction, so we ask contributors to follow certain principles.
+Here are some high level hints that describe how we work.

 a.
 Before tackling big issues, open an issue or discussion.
 It's always a shame when good work goes to waste because developers haven't agreed on the design in advance.
 A "big" issue is any issue that you wouldn't classify as obvious, or that has a potential for a wiggle room in terms of design.
 Issues that aren't considered big are typos, documentation and bug fixes.